-Rich green paint and a unique patterned floor create an inviting place for family and guests.
+Rich green cabinets and a unique, patterned cement tile floor create an inviting place for family and guests.

-The stainless hood, single shelf and propped artwork are simple against the subway tile wall.
-I would have to guess the tile is by Heath Ceramics since the owner of this Spanish style home is Ramin Shamshiri, founding partner of Commune Design.
-His wife, Donna Langley, is co-chairman of Universal Pictures.
-Commune designed Heath Ceramic’s L.A. studio and store and the more recent San Francisco Ferry Building location.
+Back in the kitchen, he stainless hood, single shelf and propped artwork are simple against the neat subway tile range wall.
+I would have to guess the subways are by Heath Ceramics since the designer/owner Commune designed Heath Ceramic’s L.A. studio and store and the more recent San Francisco Ferry Building location.
+(His wife, Donna Langley, is co-chairman of Universal Pictures.)
 Conical Theo pendants by Paul Ferrante were used as an alternative to recessed can lighting.
 Original mid-century Van Keppel-Green stools at the island have been recovered in leather.

 I can’t help but wonder about the rest of the layout.
-Prep sink and warming drawer in the island.
-Handy pot filler to the left of the range.
+The prep sink and warming drawer are in the island.
+There’s a handy pot filler to the left of the range.
 It appears to be a short hike to wherever the main sink and dishwasher are located in relation to the cooking area.
 But I’d be willing to invest in a pair of hiking boots.

 Copy and Paste to Quick-Share this Post: http://bit.ly/I9scqB